The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 The benefit of this structure is that each person is highly focused and specialized.
 You find exactly where your reps perform best and keep them doing what they excel at.
 This creates a repeatable process with predictable results.

-This structure follows the idea of the assembly line but organizes individual team members with different roles into tight-knit pods that work together to close and retain deals.
+This structure follows the assembly line idea but organizes individual team members with different roles into tight-knit pods that work together to close and retain deals.

 With this structure, hunters and farmers work together in close groups, building more meaningful connections between these different roles and using that to bring more value to customers.
 Rather than competing individually against others, the pods compete against other pods, using teamwork to their advantage.